Albert Schweitzer made only a single trip to the United States.

 Wednesday, July 13, 1949 Enroute to New York

 Schweitzer's activities on this day are unknown.
-He may have spent much of the day in Cleveland, or may have spent the entire day on a train enroute from Cleveland to New York.
+He may have spent most of the day on a train enroute from Cleveland to New York.

 Thursday, July 14, 1949 In New York City

-Schweitzer's schedule for this and the next several days included inspecting organs and visiting pharmaceutical factories in the morning, and receiving visitors in Dr. Ross' apartment in the afternoon from two to seven.
+Schweitzer's schedule for this and the next several days included inspecting organs and visiting pharmaceutical factories in the morning, and receiving visitors in Dr. Ross' apartment in the afternoon from two to seven.8 While in Aspen Schweitzer indicated his honorarium would be spent for promine diasone serum for the treatment of leprosy25; he likely arranged this during his New York City visit.

 Friday, July 15, 1949 In New York City